aosakwe/assignment/README.md

 (fMRI[Title/Abstract]) AND (memory[Title/Abstract] AND n-back)
 https://pubmed.ncbi.nlm.nih.gov/?term=%28fMRI%5BTitle%2FAbstract%5D%29+AND+%28memory%5BTitle%2FAbstract%5D+AND+n-back%29

-## The goals of this assignment are to
+## The goals of this assignment are to:
 1) Make you aware of the level of reusability of the literature in this specific domain
 2) Get some experience with a collaborative work using Git